OleksandrMakarov/DevOps_online_IvanoFrankivsk_2022Q1Q2/m2/task2.1/readme.md

  - Hyper-V
  - VMware
  - Oracle VirtualBox
  - Xen

 There are two types of hypervisors.
 The first run on the hardware.
 The second run in the host OS and virtualized OS works as a guest system.

+#### PART 2.
+WORK WITH VIRTUALBOX